AMReX-Fusion/Furnace/Exec/reacting_tests/bubble_convergence/README.md

 SDC solver with gravity, reactions, and reflecting boundary conditions.

-This was featured in the Castro SDC paper: https://ui.adsabs.harvard.edu/abs/2019ApJ...886..105Z
+This was featured in the Furnace SDC paper: https://ui.adsabs.harvard.edu/abs/2019ApJ...886..105Z